developmentseed/scoreboard/README.md

 This command will start both the frontend and the api together

-     $ yarn start
+     $ yarn run dev

-To start the services individually do:
+To start the services individually, execute the above command in the relevant directory (either `api` or `frontend`)

-     $ yarn api
-     $ yarn frontend

 ## Test